liberland/Constitution/Liberland-constitution.md

 * **§II.28.** No law shall allow for any Person to be prosecuted for disobedience against an unlawful action of any Agent of the Public Administration and/or against unconstitutional law.
 * **§II.29.** No law shall allow for any Citizen to be deprived of one's Citizenship other than by a court of law; no Person shall be rendered stateless in any event.
 * **§II.30.** No law shall allow for war to be declared by any branch of the Public Administration on any Nation or group; no standing army shall be established; should any voluntary territorial defence rise, it shall not be used outside the territory of the Free Republic of Liberland.
-* **§II.31.** No law shall introduce any state of emergency or war, or any other special state in which one or more of the Rights guaranteed by this Constitution would be suspended or revoked.
+* **§II.31.** No law shall introduce any state of emergency or war, or any other special state in which one or more of the Rights guaranteed by this Constitution would be diminished or suspended or revoked.
 * **§II.32.** No law shall allow for any Person to be prosecuted for any criminal offence any later than a year since the Warrant for custody of said Person was executed and the Person was taken into custody; the deadline shall be renewed for any and all subsequent Warrants for custody in the event of escape and/or subsequent offence.
 * **§II.33.** No law shall require any Person to pay excessive bail and/or fines.
 * **§II.34.** No law shall allow for any Person to be prosecuted for any criminal offence if the only evidence incriminating him or her is testimony given by any number of Agents of the Law Enforcement that is uncorroborated by any other presented physical and/or digital evidence and/or victim or third party witness testimony.